ethsana/sana-docs/docs/installation/manual.md

 :::

 ## Getting help
 The CLI has documentation built-in.
 Running `ant` gives you an entry point to the documentation.
-Running `ant start -h` or `bee start --help` will tell you how you can configure your Bee node via the command line arguments.
+Running `ant start -h` or `Sana start --help` will tell you how you can configure your Sana node via the command line arguments.

-You may also check out the [configuration guide](/docs/access-the-ant/configuration), or simply run your Bee terminal command with the `--help` flag, eg. `ant start --help` or `ant --help`.
+simply run your SANA terminal command with the `--help` flag, eg. `ant start --help` or `ant --help`.